Regardless of your age, these Resume Tips are essential…

 Make it easy for the employer!
-Put your contact numbers, your email and your LinkedIn address on the first page of your resume.
+Put your mobile, your email and your LinkedIn address on the first page of your resume.

 It is essential for you as a modern professional to be available on your smartphone and to check your email frequently.
 This is especially important for older people who most young recruiters believe don’t ‘get’ technology.